doc-ai/tensorio/README.md

 - [Aria Vaghef](https://github.com/aria-doc-ai)

 ### Example Usage

+TensorIO implements no machine learning itself.
+Rather it relies on the power of an underlying machine learning library while taking care of the boilerplate code that is needed to get data into and out of a model.
+Such preparation includes quantization of inputs, image croping and scaling, normalization, byte order operations, and other transformations.

+Library adopters describe a model's expectations for inputs and outputs using json and then simply send native data types into a model and receive native data types back from it.
+TensorIO ensures the data is correctly pre- and postprocessed and that bytes are moved into and out of tensor buffers correctly.

 Given a TensorFlow Lite MobileNet ImageNet classification model that has been packaged into a TensorIO bundle ([bundled here](https://github.com/doc-ai/tensorio/tree/master/models/image-classification.tiobundle)), the model.json file will look like: